Digital Photography Tips – Camera Basics

 When I was learning photography everything was shot on film and I had an instructor once tell me to shoot a roll of film every single day and back then I always had 24 exposure rolls of film.
 I say to new beginning photographers to shoot 24 pictures a day while they’re learning. don’t take 24 pictures on Auto or any other program mode these 24 pictures should be fully manual.
 The purpose of this exercise is to practice the relationship between shutter speed, aperture, and ISO.
 Try taking a picture of the same subject multiple times but with different ISO, shutter speed, or aperture settings so you can see how shutter and aperture change the look of your photograph.
 Learning how to be a photographer with a digital camera is so much easier than film as you can see results instantly versus having to develop your film which has a whole new set of skills.

-like with all hobbies and activities I want you to have a great time and like with any skill it might be a little hard and frustrating up front, but photography can be a very rewarding and creative Outlet. you can use photography to capture moments or details, you can also use photography to create a story or to create wall art.
+like with all hobbies and activities I want you to have a great time and like with any skill it might be a little hard and frustrating up front, but photography can be a very rewarding and creative Outlet.
+You can use photography to capture moments or details, you can also use photography to create a story or to create wall art.
 Photography is everything to me and I want you to enjoy it as much as I do.

-Here at PhotographyTips.net Where we specialize in tips and tricks tutorials for today’s digital photographer.
+Welcome to PhotographyTips.net Where we specialize in tips and tricks tutorials for today’s digital photographer.
 Here at PhotographyTips.net we not only cover basic photography principles we also cover changing Trends in digital photography, post-production and photography gear.
 PhotographyTips.net has tips, tricks, and tutorials for all different photographer skill levels.
 Photography tips about landscape photography, portrait photography, editing and post-production tips, photography business tips, photography gear, wedding photography tips